Pirates Of The Caribbean: At World's End | 2007

-The Salt Flats are 120 miles west of Salt Lake City.
+The Salt Flats, across which Will Smith dragged the unconscious alien in Independence Day, are 120 miles west of Salt Lake City.
 There’s a 3.5 mile access road north from I-80 before you reach the state border of town of Wendover.

 The sand dunes, over which the army of crabs carries the stranded Black Pearl to the shore, are the Guadalupe-Nipomo Dunes, on the Central Coast of California, in San Luis Obispo and Santa Barbara Counties.